History of video game consoles: Timeline

-Console history timeline by generation
+Home console history timeline by generation

 The development of video game consoles primarily follows the history of video gaming in the North American and Japanese markets.
 Few other markets saw any significant console development on their own, such as in Europe where personal computers tended to be favored alongside imports of video game consoles.
 The video game clone in less-developed markets like China and Russia were not considered here.

 The following table provides an overview of the major hardware technical specifications of the consoles of each major generations by central processor unit (CPU), graphics processor unit (GPU), memory, game media, and other features.